RenataKuroda/recipe-flask-app/README.md

 - Include sign up/log in functionality, with encrypted passwords & an authorization flow.
 - Modify data in the database.
 There should be ways for users to add/change some data in the database.
 - Have semantically clean HTML and CSS.
-- Be deployed online and accessible to the public (still not deployed)
+- Be deployed online and accessible to the public.
 ---
 ### **Planning**